thaddavis/crewai_and_agentops_script/video_script/1/6_adding_agents_config.md

-## Let's run our crew again...

-- `python src/our_crew_of_agents/main.py`

 ## Observe the error

 - FileNotFoundError: [Errno 2] No such file or directory: '/code/src/our_crew_of_agents/config/agents.yaml'

-- Hopefully it make sense that if we add a file called agents.yaml at this location on our "mini-machine" or devcontainer it'll go away

-- Moving forward I'll just be saying devcontainer...

-- The way CrewAI is designed requires us to specify this file that will hold the configuration of how each agent in our team or crew works...
+- The way CrewAI is designed requires us to include this file and populate it with the configuration of how each agent in our team or crew works...

 - https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#agentsyaml